implico/frontend-starter/README.md

 ### Images

-Images are optimized ([gulp-imagemin]) and copied into the dist directory.
+Images are optimized (for production, [gulp-imagemin]) and copied into the dist directory.